mesowx/MesoPy/README.md

 [![Documentation Status](https://readthedocs.org/projects/mesopy/badge/?version=latest)](http://mesopy.readthedocs.org/en/latest/)
 [![PyPI](https://img.shields.io/pypi/dm/MesoPy.svg)](https://pypi.python.org/pypi/MesoPy)

-MesoPy is a small pure python wrapper around the MesoWest (http://mesowest.utah.edu/) API.
-It is useful for retrieving meteorological data at over 40,000 observation stations in the United States.
+MesoPy is a small pure python wrapper around the MesoWest (http://mesowest.utah.edu/) API which is updated daily with over  It is useful for retrieving meteorological data at over 40,000 observation stations in the United States.
 This project was created with the researcher in mind and I would like feedback on how you are using MesoPy!

 ## Requirements
 MesoPy requires [requests] `pip install requests` because of it's voodoo powers in making API calls for us.